PainterQubits/Unitful.jl/docs/src/dates.md

 ```@meta
 DocTestSetup = quote
-    using Unitful
+    using Unitfu
 end
 ```
 # Interoperability with the `Dates` standard library

 [Julia's `Dates` standard library](https://docs.julialang.org/en/v1/stdlib/Dates/) provides data types for representing specific points in time `Date`/`DateTime` and differences between them, i.e., periods.
-Unitful provides methods for using period types from the `Dates` standard library together with `Quantity`s.
+Unitfu provides methods for using period types from the `Dates` standard library together with `Quantity`s.

 ## Support for `Dates.FixedPeriod`s

 The `Dates.FixedPeriod` union type includes all `Dates.Period`s that represent a fixed period of time, i.e., `Dates.Week`, `Dates.Day`, `Dates.Hour`, `Dates.Minute`, `Dates.Second`, `Dates.Millisecond`, `Dates.Microsecond`, and `Dates.Nanosecond`.
 These types can be converted to `Quantity`s or used in place of them.

 !!! note
     `Dates.Year` does not represent a fixed period and cannot be converted to a `Quantity`.
-While Unitful's `yr` unit is exactly equal to 365.25 days, a `Dates.Year` may contain 365 or 366 days.
+While Unitfu's `yr` unit is exactly equal to 365.25 days, a `Dates.Year` may contain 365 or 366 days.

 Each `FixedPeriod` is considered equivalent to a `Quantity`.
 For example, `Dates.Millisecond(5)` corresponds to the quantity `Int64(5)*u"ms"`.
 A `FixedPeriod` can be converted to the equivalent `Quantity` with a constructor:

 ```@docs
-Unitful.Quantity(::Dates.FixedPeriod)
+Unitfu.Quantity(::Dates.FixedPeriod)
 ```

 In most respects, `FixedPeriod`s behave like their equivalent quantities.
 They can be converted to other units using `uconvert`, used in arithmetic operations with other quantities, and they have a `unit` and `dimension`: